 Unfortunately, disaster can hit your business at any time.
 In fact, disaster can strike without warning, and your disaster recovery plan must be ready for this event.
 No one is immune from disaster, it could happen to a local business or even a large company that has data centers all over the world.

 A backup solution helps you protect your files against ransomware attacks, system failures, hardware crashes, theft of laptops/desktops as well as natural disasters such as fires and flooding.
 You need to have multiple copies of important documents, so there’s always at least one copy available in case something happens to another document.
+It’s also recommended that you have a hard copy saved somewhere off-site in vital records storage, that way even if all of your digital copies are somehow deleted you’ll still have the good old paper copy.

 Cloud-based backups mean you don’t have to worry about storage space on site because they are stored offsite with an external provider who will take care of protecting your data.
 You need to have your disaster recovery plan in place, including offsite backups that are stored at a secure location outside of your physical premises or cloud-based backup services.